About Medical IDs

 Why does Universal Medical ID UK need to know whether the medical ID is for a male or female?

 We ask if you are male or female to determine your medical ID's plate size and chain length.
 If you do not specify chain length in your order, we will send you the average chain length for your gender.
 The plates on our bracelets are differerent sizes according to gender.
 If you would like a specific plate size, please call a Customer Service assistant on 0800 055 6504.

 At Universal Medical ID we take great pride in creating personalised medical identification jewellery.
 From the time an order is placed, to when it arrives at your home, we want to ensure you are satisfied with your purchase.
 If you are not completely satisfied with your merchandise, you may return or exchange it in accordance of our Return Policy.

 What is the Universal Medical ID Return Policy?

 Because your medical ID is personally engraved and cannot be re-used, we cannot accept returns on personalised items.
 For returns on non-personalised items, please contact our Customer Service Department at 0800 055 6504 to obtain a Return Authorization number.Engraved items are non-returnable and non-refundable

-The customer is responsible for all return shipping expensesAll refunds for non-personalised items will be processed within 15 business days via the original method of payment
+The customer is responsible for all return shipping expensesAll refunds for non-personalised items will be processed within 15 business days of receipt of return item(s) via the original method of payment

 Refunds totaling £10 or under will be issued as store credit unless originating payment method was by credit card or other electronic form of payment